 IBSurgeon FirstAID is designed to work with the database directly, on very low-level – it allows bypassing erroneous places where engine crashes and either fix broken links or export all users data to the new database.

-IBSurgeon FirstAID 5.0 can perform 2 kinds of recovery operations: direct recovery and data extraction.
-The direct recovery is intended to fix original corrupted database in place.
-This is very fast and efficient method: after fixing broken links database usually becomes readable, and it is possible to perform backup and restore.
+IBSurgeon FirstAID 6.0 can perform 2 kinds of recovery operations: direct recovery and data extraction.
+The direct recovery is intended to fix the original corrupted database in place.
+This is a very fast and efficient method: after fixing the broken links database usually becomes readable, and it is possible to perform backup and restore.
 There are detailed instructions in FirstAID Recovery Guide how to use the direct fix in FirstAID and then perform final steps with gfix and gbak tools.

 The data extraction is designed to view and export data from the corrupted database to the database with the same structure (usually it should be empty).